Iceland is almost back to normal, and borders with EU and Schengen countries are now open.

 - Travelers arriving to Iceland are required to get tested upon arrival, quarantine for 5 days and get tested again.
 Arrivals from high-risk countries will be required to quarantine in a government facility.

-- Vaccinated arrivals, and those who had COVID-19 and recovered, are exempt from quarantine.
+- Vaccinated arrivals, and those who had COVID-19 and recovered, are only required to quarantine for 24 hours, until test results are available.

 Are COVID-19 tests required to travel to Iceland?